A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Experimental Setup and Results

-Table~\ref{tab:global_evaluation} summarizes the results for all datasets and methods, where bold values represent the best performing adaptive method and underlined values indicate the best performing constant interval.
+Table~\ref{tab:global_evaluation} summarizes the results for all datasets, descriptors, and methods.
 The metrics include the Absolute Trajectory Error (ATE) for both translation and rotation, presented as the percent improvement in the \texttt{KISS-ICP} trajectory after pose graph optimization with each method.
-Additionally, the False Positive Ratio (FPR) for descriptor matching is provided, as sampling affects place recognition performance~\cite{stathoulopoulos2024sample}.
-The results show that the proposed MSA consistently achieves the best performance, while constant intervals show varying results across different algorithms.
-In Fig.~\ref{fig:deviations}, the data from Table \ref{tab:global_evaluation} are compiled into box plots, showing the deviation of each method's ATE performance compared to using all samples, along with variations in memory usage and total execution time of the whole pipeline.
-The proposed approach maintains overall improvements with minimal performance loss in both translation and rotation, while significantly reducing memory usage and providing reasonable execution times.
-Although other methods reduce memory overhead and processing time, their performance varies considerably, lacking robustness.
-Finally, Figs.~\ref{fig:concept} and \ref{fig:trajectories} visually compares ground truth poses, raw \texttt{KISS-ICP} poses, and the corrected trajectories for MSA and the entropy-based method after optimization.
-For all illustrated trajectories, the proposed approach consistently achieves lower translation and rotation RPE than the other methods, while the segments containing loop closures remain very close to the ground truth, demonstrating the approach's ability to retain crucial~keyframes.
+Additionally, we report the Area Under the Precision-Recall Curve (PR-AUC), as we demonstrate that sampling impacts place recognition performance.
+The results demonstrate that the proposed MSA consistently delivers the best performance, while constant intervals yield varying results across different environments, highlighting the absence of a universal fixed sampling interval.
+In Fig.~\ref{fig:deviations}, the data from Table~\ref{tab:global_evaluation} are presented as box plots, illustrating the deviation of each method's ATE performance compared to using all samples, alongside variations in memory usage and total pipeline execution time.
+The proposed approach sustains overall improvements with minimal performance loss in both translation and rotation, while significantly reducing memory usage and execution time.
+Although other methods also reduce memory and processing overhead, their performance lacks robustness and varies considerably.
+Finally, Figs.~\ref{fig:concept} and~\ref{fig:trajectories} compare ground truth poses, raw \texttt{KISS-ICP} poses, and corrected trajectories for MSA and the entropy-based method post optimization.
+Across all illustrated trajectories, the proposed approach achieves consistently lower translation and rotation RPE than other methods, with loop closure segments closely aligning with the ground truth, demonstrating its ability to retain essential edges.